jwall149/tonny.me/_posts/2017-12-18-tech-blog-gfm-on-your-domain-over-ssl.md

 Step:

 ### Fork a Jekyll website
-Go to [http://jekyllthemes.org/](Jekyll Themes) and choose the theme you like, then navigate to its Github page.
+Go to [Jekyll Themes](http://jekyllthemes.org/) and choose the theme you like, then navigate to its Github page.
 After that, you can fork the repository to yours.
 ### Change content and check local build
 You're required to have `Ruby version 2.2 or after`, to do this task.
 Run
 ```